riasatmorshed/riasatmorshed/README.md

 - I am Md Riasat Morshed Khan.
-I am a Mechanical Engineering major at the Virginia Tech.
+I am a MechE graduate student at the Virginia Tech.
 My undergraduate degree is in Naval Architecture and I graduated from Bangladesh University of Engineering & Technology (BUET) in 2022.
 -  My research aspiration is broadly centered around **"Computational Fluid Dynamics (CFD)"**, and **"Data-driven Modeling"**
 -
 - 👋 Hi, I’m @riasatmorshed